The-Voice-Ledger/Voice-Ledger/README.md

 **A Voice-first blockchain traceability System for coffee supply chains.** Farmers speak, the system records everything from harvest to export, anchored on-chain with IPFS storage.
 Built for smallholder farmers who shouldn't need a smartphone to prove their coffee's provenance.

-**Current:** v2.1 (Production) — Agentic AI with 25 tools, Telegram Mini Apps, RAG-enhanced conversations
+**Current:** v2.2 (Production) — 37-tool AI agent, DeFi trade finance, LSP & customs integration
-**Status:** Deployed on Railway, Telegram bot live, Chainlink CRE integration in development
+**Status:** Deployed on Railway + Base Sepolia · 7 verified smart contracts · Telegram bot live

 ---

 ## What It Does

 The Voice Ledger converts spoken supply chain events into verifiable blockchain records.
 Farmers send voice messages via Telegram in Amharic or English.
-An **AI agent powered by GPT-4o tool-calling** transcribes speech, reasons about intent, and autonomously selects from 25 tools across 7 domains — recording batches, managing marketplace offers, checking compliance, tracing provenance, and anchoring data on-chain.
+An **AI agent powered by GPT-4o tool-calling** transcribes speech, reasons about intent, and autonomously selects from 37 tools across 10 domains — recording batches, managing marketplace offers, arranging DeFi financing, checking EUDR compliance, tracing provenance, and anchoring data on-chain.
 Full event data is stored on IPFS with cryptographic hashes anchored to Base Sepolia.

 **The pitch:** A smallholder farmer in Yirgacheffe records "50 kilograms washed Arabica from Manufam farm" via voice.
-The AI agent selects the right tool, validates the data, creates a tokenized batch (ERC-1155) with blockchain-verified provenance, GPS coordinates proving deforestation-free origin, and a QR code that buyers can scan for full supply chain history.
+The AI agent selects the right tool, validates the data, creates a tokenized batch (ERC-1155) with blockchain-verified provenance, GPS coordinates proving deforestation-free origin, and a QR code that any buyer or customs broker can scan for full supply chain history — including EUDR Article 9 compliance data ready for EU import filing.
 All accessible through Telegram Mini Apps with voice-first interaction.

 ---